wentaoL86/awesome-body-language/README.md

 ### 🔥Highlight!!

-[1], we re-visit and group the existing Body Language researchs from the **Multi-modal perspective.**
+[1] We re-visit and group the existing Body Language researchs from the **Multi-modal perspective.**

-[2], We survey the research in 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
+[2] We survey the research in 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.

-[3], Some new insight for this directions are discussed.
+[3] Some new insight for this directions are discussed.

 ## Introduction